 Canisius College Video Institute

-Through the Canisius College Video Institute, co-directed by Prof. Jamie O'Neil (DMA), you will be able to create video projects for various non-profit and human services agencies in the Buffalo area.
-You will not only get a great project for your portfolio, but will also have the chance to learn more about how local agencies serve various people in the area.
-Past organizations have included: Buffalo History Museum, Boys & Girls Club of Buffalo, Catholic Charities, Habitat for Humanity, Hispanics United of Buffalo, Western New York Peace Center, among others.
+Founded in 2005 and co-directed by Professor Jamie O'Neil, the Canisius College Video Institute lets students create video projects for various local non-profit and human services agencies.
+Not only will you get a great project for your portfolio, you’ll also learn more about how local agencies serve various people in the community.
+Past organizations have included: Boys & Girls Club of Buffalo, Buffalo History Museum, Catholic Charities, the Central Terminal Restoration Corporation, Habitat for Humanity, Hispanics United of Buffalo and the Western New York Peace Center, among others.

 Canisius Earning Excellence Program